david-ewan-campbell/CV/README.md

 # SOME OTHER QUITE INTERESTING THINGS ABOUT ME
 - **As part of a long-term gardening hobby I achieved a Level 1 RHS Certificate with Distinction in Practical Horticulture at Glasgow Botanics & since 2019 have studied a Level 2 RHS Certificate in Principles of Horticulture online in my spare time.**

-- **I have been a musician for many years and have recordings released with many different projects, including an album I helped record remotely in lock-down, which was released on an American label last year on vinyl and also have 2 BBC radio sessions amongst my musical achievements.**
+- **I have been a musician for many years and have recordings released with many different projects, including an album I helped record remotely in lock-down, which was released on an American label last year on every format, including vinyl and good old analogue cassette, and also have 2 BBC radio sessions amongst my musical achievements.**

 ------